dev-csftan/TransOrga/README.md

 ## Requirements
 This software is compatible with a Linux operating system, specifically Ubuntu 20.04 (compatibility with other versions has not been tested), and requires Python 3.9.
 It necessitates 64GB of RAM and 1TB of disk storage.
 Performance benchmarks are based on an Intel(R) Core(TM) i9-10900K CPU @ 3.70GHz and an NVIDIA 3090 GPU.
 ### How to use TransOrga-plus
-#### Step 1: Prerequisties
+#### Step 1: Prerequisites

-1. Open the terminal, or press Ctrl+Alt+F1 to access the command line interface.
+1. Open the terminal or press Ctrl+Alt+F1 to access the command line interface.

 2. Clone this repository to your home directory.